Characters: Game Of Thrones Nights Watch

 - Badass: By default, being a member of the Night's Watch.
 Being First Ranger isn't a job for the average man, either.

-- Never Found the Body: His horse returned riderless and two of his comrades corpses are found—reanimated by White Walkers.
+- Never Found the Body: His horse returned riderless and two of his comrades corpses are found — reanimated by White Walkers.
 While he is officially only missing in action, his comrades-in-arms are not optimistic.
+For the moment, his status is 'presumed dead'.

 - Ranger: First ranger, in fact.